carlosabalde/libvmod-redis/README.rst

 The source tree is based on autotools to configure the building, and does also have the necessary bits in place to do functional unit tests using the varnishtest tool.

-**Beware this project contains multiples branches (master, 4.1, 4.0, etc.).
-Please, select the branch to be used depending on your Varnish Cache version (Varnish trunk → master, Varnish 4.1.x → 4.1, Varnish 4.0.x → 4.0, etc.).**
+**Beware this project contains multiples branches (main, 4.1, 4.0, etc.).
+Please, select the branch to be used depending on your Varnish Cache version (Varnish trunk → main, Varnish 4.1.x → 4.1, Varnish 4.0.x → 4.0, etc.).**

 Dependencies: